vikejs/vike/readme.md

 The lifecycle method `prerender()` is used for prerendering parameterized routes (e.g. `/movies/:movieId`).

-If you don't have any parameterized, then you need to define any `prerender()` to prerender your app.
+If you don't have any page that has a parameterized route, then you don't need to define any `prerender()` function to prerender your app.

-Is only used when prerendering: if you don't call
-`npx vite-plugin-ssr prerender` (or `yarn vite-plugin-ssr prerender`) then your `prerender` functions will never be called.
+It is only used when prerendering: if you don't call `npx vite-plugin-ssr prerender` (or `yarn vite-plugin-ssr prerender`) then your `prerender()` functions will never be called.

 ```js
 // /pages/movie.page.server.js